calvin-mcd/alpha29/README.md

 ## Disclaimer

-Please note that this project has _not_ been tested and I am _not responsible_ for any outcomes of its use.
+Please note that this project is a work in progress with no guarantees of a working outcome.
+No-one involved in this project is responsible for any usage issues that may arise.
 However, feel free to edit, modify and otherwise utilise these files.

 ## License